luisgerhorst/echat/README.md

 echat
 =====

-Create your own web chat interface with a stable and fast Erlang backend built for you and a easy to use JavaScript framework.
+Create your own web chat interface with a stable and fast Erlang backend and an easy to use JavaScript library.

 # Usage

-Start the chat/file server.
+Start the chat server.
 The file server will deliver all files in the `priv` directory.

 ## Load